mlsanuml/Microsoft-Developer-Technologies/README.md

 # Microsoft-Developer-Technologies
-This repository contains code and resources related to Microsoft Developers technologies.
-This repository is powered by MLSA NUML Islamabad.
+This repository contains code and resources related to Microsoft Developers technologies. <br>
+This repository is powered by Microsoft Learn Student Ambassadors - NUML.